cobalthq/cobalt-product-public-docs/content/en/Getting started/Sign In/_index.md

    - Through [SAML SSO](#saml-sso), if configured

 {{< alert title="Tip" color="primary" >}}
-If you have problems signing in, see [Account Recovery](/platform-deep-dive/cobalt-account/account-recovery/).
+If you have problems signing in, see [Troubleshoot Issues with Signing In](/platform-deep-dive/cobalt-account/account-recovery/).
 {{< /alert >}}

 ## SAML SSO